Using coarse and fine goal seeking convergence on the Si8000m and Si9000e field solvers

 Solving for Substrate height

-We first require a value for core thickness to match the thickness produced by the material supplier.
-Because the value of H1 is not infinitely variable we can choose coarse convergence.
+First, goal seek for a value for core thickness to match the thickness produced by the material supplier.
+Because the value of H1 is not infinitely variable it's appropriate to choose coarse convergence.
 This will reduce the number of iterations before the value for core thickness (H1) is brought within acceptable limits.

 The etch factor (the difference between W1 and W2) is set by default to 1mil.
-Alter the value (the Si8000 will model positive or negative slopes) to match the finished process value.
+Alter the value (the Si8000m will model positive or negative slopes) to match the finished process value.

 Solving for trace width